-• In the event of long term absence of the SENDCO the Head of Centre would seek support from within the Dixons Academies Trust in the first instance and where this did not suffice would seek to employ a temporary replacement for the role either internally or externally.
+• In the event of long term absence of the SENDCO, the Head of Centre would seek support from within the Dixons Academies Trust in the first instance and where this did not suffice would seek to employ a temporary replacement for the role either internally or externally.

-3. Teaching staff extended absence at key points in the exam cycle
+3. Teaching staff extended absence at a critical stage of the exam cycle